tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 2️⃣.
 Wazuh Agent Installation Process :
 ---

-a) First I went to the "Deploy new agent" according to the below screenshot
+a) First, I went to the "Deploy new agent" according to the below screenshot

 ![Image Description](Images/Screenshot_from_2026-06-18_22-07-55.png)

-b) Then I choose operating system, version, architecture
+b) Then I choose the operating system, version, and architecture

 ![Image Description](Images/Screenshot_from_2026-06-18_00-52-42.png)

-c) In the Wazuh Server address, I typed my IP address of Ubuntu 22.04 , assigned agent name as tanvir13 & select default in group
+c) In the Wazuh Server address, I typed my IP address of Ubuntu 22.04, assigned the agent name as tanvir13, & select default in the group

 ![Image Description](Images/Screenshot_from_2026-06-18_00-52-59.png)